Qovery/qovery-client-go/docs/InviteMemberResponseAllOf.md

 ### NewInviteMemberResponseAllOf

-`func NewInviteMemberResponseAllOf(email string, role string, invitationLink string, invitationStatus string, inviter string, ) *InviteMemberResponseAllOf`
+`func NewInviteMemberResponseAllOf(email string, role InviteMemberRoleEnum, invitationLink string, invitationStatus InviteStatusEnum, inviter string, ) *InviteMemberResponseAllOf`

 NewInviteMemberResponseAllOf instantiates a new InviteMemberResponseAllOf object This constructor will assign default values to properties that have it defined,